-We’ve been “just friends” forever, and even though with his sinful brown eyes and too-good-to-be-true body it’d be no hardship for me to say yes, I certainly don’t want him to feel obligated to, um, service me, just because my failed, loveless marriage was a s-e-x desert.
+With his sinful brown eyes and too-good-to-be-true body it’d be no hardship for me to say yes, though I certainly don’t want him to feel obligated to, um, service me, just because my failed, loveless marriage was a s-e-x desert.

-Pretty soon I’m a star student, graduating quickly from flirty banter and lingering looks to toe-curling, sheet-grabbing, mind-blowing hours of physical education.
+Pretty soon, our public how to date lessons turn into, ahem, very private ones.
+And I’m a star student, graduating quickly from flirty banter and lingering looks to toe-curling, sheet-grabbing, mind-blowing hours of physical education.

 The problem?
 Turns out learning to date again feels a lot like the real thing.
 Can our friendship withstand all these late-night bedroom sessions?

 Especially since I’m suddenly longing for my best friend and there’s nothing fake about my feelings…